cartheur/ideal/README.md

 An obvious question is why the system should choose to learn a specific program rather than another.
 We must implement driving principles to give a direction to the system's development, without specifying a final goal so that the system can keep learning new programs indefinitely.

-Interactional motivation, presented in Lesson 2, provides us with a possible answer to this challenge because it allows us to specify inborn behavioral preferences without specifying a predefined goal.
+Interactional motivation, presented in Section 2, provides us with a possible answer to this challenge because it allows us to specify inborn behavioral preferences without specifying a predefined goal.
 An interactionally motivated self-programming agent will choose to learn programs that can help it enact interactions that have a high positive valence, while avoiding situations where interactions with a negative valence are likely to happen.

-Interactional motivation is not the only principle that can drive self-programming, but it is the approach we will continue using in the examples in Lesson 4.
+Interactional motivation is not the only principle that can drive self-programming, but it is the approach we will continue using in the examples in Section 4.

 ## Where do the learned programs come from?

-Constructivist epistemology, presented in Lesson 3, provides us with a possible answer to this question: the learned programs can come from the same place where all of the agent's knowledge comes from: regularities of interaction.
-This leads us to Lesson 4's key concept:
+Constructivist epistemology, presented in Section 3, provides us with a possible answer to this question: the learned programs can come from the same place where all of the agent's knowledge comes from: regularities of interaction.
+This leads us to Section 4's key concept:

 `Self-programming consists of the re-enaction of regularities of interaction.`